 Once submitting your podcast to Spotify, it will be listed instantly, unlike Apple Podcasts which may take up to two weeks.

 Submit to Google Podcasts

-Google Podcasts is another excellent directory that allows your podcast to feature in Google webs searches and on Android phones.
+Google Podcasts is another excellent directory allowing your podcast to feature in Google web searches and Android phones.

 Make sure Google crawl your podcast website rather than submit it to the directory.

 Every website that comes with a Buzzsprout account is compatible with Google Podcasts.
 Some podcasters see their episodes appear on Google Results within two weeks without taking additional steps.